 Why is it so hard for snow removal companies to find insurance?

 In the event of a slip and fall incident, a snow removal company may be on the hook for damages.
 Slip and fall cases can result in substantial settlements.
 Historically, defending these claims has been very difficult, leading to frequent and severe claims.
 This means snow removal companies have been unattractive to insurance companies.
 With this change to the law, brokers across Ontario are hopeful insurance companies will be more willing to take on this risk.

 Tips for snow removal companies from a broker

 Many factors are outside of the business owner’s control, but there are some things business owners can do to minimize risk.
-Commercial Lines advisor Sharmarke Jama from our Toronto branch has some tips:
+Our commercial lines advisors have some tips: